neu-vi/ezflow/README.md

-# OpenOpticalFlow
+# Open Optical Flow

-A library for optical flow models.
+A PyTorch library for optical flow estimation using neural networks.